Most RecentPrice - High to LowPrice - Low to HighAcreage - High to LowAcreage - Low to High

 The ranch is a mile and ½ horseback ride up the river from historic town of Grafton where Paul Newman took Katharine Ross for a morning bike ride in Butch Cassidy and the Sundance Kid.

-The property includes a tastefully designed 4,700 square foot territorial style home featuring 8-inch thick adobe style walls, heavy cherry wood doors, and hand-hewn mesquite cabinetry.
+The property includes a tastefully designed 4,700 square foot territorial style home featuring 18-inch thick adobe style walls, heavy cherry wood doors, and hand-hewn mesquite cabinetry.

 Rio Virgin Ranch features a small pond at entry to the home in addition to irrigated and fenced pastures.

-Conveniently situated 40 minutes from the St. George airport and seven minutes to the entrance of the world renown Zion National Park.
+Conveniently situated 40 minutes from the St. George airport, seven minutes to the town of Springdale, and 12 minutes to the entrance of the world-renown Zion National Park.

 Indoor and outdoor living spaces offer views of the Smithsonian Butte, Gooseberry Mesa, and the Kolob Terrace.

-Spanish/Southwest style barn complex includes a bunkhouse for staff or guests and serves as a wonderful facility for hosting events or family gatherings.
+Spanish/Southwest style equestrian complex includes 6 horse stalls, a tack room, plus a bunkhouse for staff or guests and serves as a wonderful facility for hosting events or family gatherings.

 A separate 1,700 square foot guest house was built in “Santa Fe” style and blends in beautifully with its natural surroundings.